What is Humanity Protocol (H)?

 TLDR

-Humanity Protocol ($H) is a decentralized identity network using privacy-focused biometric verification to create Sybil-resistant digital identities for Web3 applications.
+Humanity Protocol (H) is a decentralized identity network using biometric palm scans and zero-knowledge proofs to verify human users in Web3 while preserving privacy.

 Deep Dive